FOR MORE INFORMATION ON OUR SPEAKERS CLICK BELOW

 Why are women crucial to our social cohesion and to the successful transition of others joining our communities?

-Facilitator: Padmini Sebastian - Director, Engagement and Partnerships, University of Melbourne
+FACILITATOR: Padmini Sebastian - Director, Engagement and Partnerships, University of Melbourne

 Farhat Firdous - Director, Story is Connection